mantik-ai/core/doc/Executor.md

   streams and automatically executing this streams.
 They are designed in a way, that user data is not streamed via the coordinator if thats not necessary.
-- `payload_preparer` A simple init-container, which downloads the initial payload of a container for a bridge container together with it's Mantikfile and places it in the `/data`-Directory.
+- `payload_preparer` A simple init-container, which downloads the initial payload of a container for a bridge container together with it's MantikHeader and places it in the `/data`-Directory.

 ## Running